Jenny Manson

-Jenny Rachel Manson (née Salaman; born November 1948) is a British Jewish activist, author, former civil servant, former Labour Party councillor for Colindale on Barnet London Borough Council, and Co-Chair of Jewish Voice for Labour.
+Jenny Rachel Manson (née Salaman; born November 1948) is a British Jewish activist, author, former civil servant, former Labour Party councillor for Colindale on Barnet London Borough Council, and co-chair of Jewish Voice for Labour.

 Early life

-Manson was born in Harpenden, Hertfordshire where, according to Manson, her family was the only Jewish family "and the only family that voted Labour".
+Manson was born in Harpenden, Hertfordshire, where, according to Manson, her family was the only Jewish family "and the only family that voted Labour".
 Her parents were Labour Party supporters and Campaign for Nuclear Disarmament (CND) activists.

-Her father, Raphael Arthur Salaman (1906–1993) was an engineer and lexicographer of craftsmen's hand-tools who got news from Amnesty and CND delivered, and would read the Bible to Manson.
+Her father, Raphael Arthur Salaman (1906–1993) was an engineer and lexicographer of craftsmen's hand-tools who got news from Amnesty and CND delivered, and would read parts of the Bible to Manson.
 Her mother, Miriam Polianowsky (1914–2013), escaped a pogrom in 1917 and left Ukraine for Palestine where she lived in Haifa for 10 years before coming to England at the age of 15 and lived in Hampstead Garden Suburb.

-In 1969, at the age of 20, Manson graduated with a degree in History from the University of Oxford where she studied at Somerville College.
+In 1969, at the age of 20, Manson graduated with a degree in history from the University of Oxford where she studied at Somerville College.

 Background

-Manson's family celebrated Passover and observed Yom Kippur, and her father's family were members of Bevis Marks.
+Manson's family celebrated Passover and observed Yom Kippur, and her father's family were members of Bevis Marks Synagogue.
 Her paternal grandmother Nina Ruth Davis (1877–1925) was a Hebrew Hebraist and poet.
 Her paternal grandmother's parents were Arthur Davis and Louisa Jonas.
 Arthur Davis' family were precision instrument makers who had lived in England since the early 19th century.

 Manson's paternal grandfather was botanist and potato breeder Dr Redcliffe Nathan Salaman FRS (1874–1955) who wrote The History and Social Influence of the Potato.
 Redcliffe's parents, Sarah Solomon (1844–1931) and Myer Salaman (1836–1896), were merchants who traded in ostrich feathers during the height of the plume trade.
 The Salaman family are Ashkenazi Jews, who according to Manson's paternal grandfather, migrated to Britain from Holland or the Rhineland in the early 18th century.

 Manson's maternal aunt is writer Esther Salaman (née Polianowski) and her paternal aunt is singer Esther Salaman.

 Career

 At the age of 21, Manson joined the Inland Revenue where she worked as a tax inspector, retiring from HM Revenue and Customs (HMRC) in November 2011.
 She then worked in her husband's publishing company for two years, before retiring completely in 2014.

 Manson is now a trustee of two local charities and chairs Barnet Carers Centre.
 She was a governor of the Garden Suburb School and chair in North London of the Save the Children charity.

 After leaving university, she wrote a book of essays about consciousness, What It Feels Like to Be Me, which was published in 2010.
 This led to Manson being invited by the Association of Jewish Refugees to talk to Holocaust survivors.
-She edited the 2012 book Public Service on the Brink about the dangers of managerialism from her period of being employed by HMRC.
+She edited the 2012 book Public Service on the Brink, writing about the dangers of managerialism in reference to her period of being employed by HMRC.